pmonnahan/admixMap/README.md

     git clone https://github.com/pmonnahan/AncInf.git rfmix_test
     cd rfmix_test

-The critical files responsible for executing the pipeline are contained in the *./workflow* subdirectory contained within the cloned repo.
+The critical files responsible for executing the pipeline are contained in the _./workflow_ subdirectory contained within the cloned repo.
 They are:

 * Snakefile
 * config.yml
 * cluster.yaml

-The **Snakefile** is the primary workhouse of _snakemake_, which specifies the dependencies of various parts of the pipeline and coordinates execution.
-No modifications to the **Snakefile** are necessary.
+The _Snakefile_ is the primary workhouse of snakemake, which specifies the dependencies of various parts of the pipeline and coordinates execution.
+No modifications to the _Snakefile_ are necessary.

-In order for the **Snakefile** to locate all of the necessary input and correctly submit jobs to the cluster, **both** the **config.yaml** and **cluster.yaml** need to be modified.
+In order for the _Snakefile_ to locate all of the necessary input and correctly submit jobs to the cluster, **both** the _config.yaml_ and _cluster.yaml_ need to be modified.
 Open these files and change the required entries that are indicated with 'MODIFY'.
 Other fields do not require modification, although this may be desired given the particulars of the run you wish to implement.
 Details on each entry in the config file (e.g. what the program expects in each entry as well as the purpose of the entry) are provided in the _Pipeline Overview_ at the bottom.

-The entire pipeline can be executed on a local machine (not recommended) or on an HPC, and the **cluster.yaml** file is required only for the latter.
-For a local run, change the 'local_run' entry to 'true' under the 'run_settings' section of the config file, and launch snakemake from within the parent directory by the simple command:
+The entire pipeline can be executed on a local machine (not recommended) or on an HPC, and the _cluster.yaml_ file is required only for the latter.
+For a local run, change the `local_run` entry to `true` under the `run_settings` section of the config file, and launch snakemake from within the parent directory by the simple command:

     snakemake